| United NationsCommission on Human Rights

 considered “non-traditional” and are unable to obtain registration,

+which renders then vulnerable to administrative harassment.
 58. Private religious practices such as home Bible study groups

 or “home churches” are reportedly prohibited.
 There is a restrictive